kxngHADES/File-size-checkers/readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is actually not licensed lol😭😭😂😂

 ## Contributing